<aside> 📎 TABLE OF CONTENTS

 “Life’s too short to not follow your dreams”

 After two years and even being promoted to Content Marketing Specialist, I quit in April 2022 and went on to look for something different.
 I quickly got a role as a Junior SEO Content Manager in May, but it wasn’t a match and left in July.

 By August, I decided to let myself relax to re-orientate my life, my goals, to cultivate myself more, to be with my family.
 I hadn’t been to the beach for the past two years, nor really had a summer holiday since 2017.

 One of the best email feedbacks I’ve ever received from a job application, came from the US: “Focus on making sure that you get your narrative crystal clear.”

 I have dreamed of being a doctor, a scientist, an architect, a writer, a journalist, or just a woman working in an office doing any office work.
 Although I enjoy learning about Sciences and Arts in my spare time, these areas never sparked anything professionally-driven in me.
 I remember coming across a leaflet on a 12th grade job fair about Product Design and keep reading about it.
 I still remember it because it makes sense for me now.
 For more than 20 years I have been “forcing” myself to get on the “right path” because I like to learn and do a bit of everything.
 But, is there really a “right path”?
 Nope.

 When I came across the term “multipotentialite” it just hit me.
 I don’t have nor feel (until now at least) to have one true calling, and that’s totally fine.

 Yet, I did notice a pattern across all my journey and projects and works so far: I truly love to create.
 Create to solve problems.
 Create for people.
 Create to get feedback.
 Create to make whatever it is, to come to life and grow.
-And that’s how Product Management slapped me in the face.
+And that’s how I came across Product Management.